 Additional information

-*Where the recommendation is to reject or defer the Research Body request, the CDSP must provide additional information to justify this recommendation.
+* The CDSP must provide additional information to justify the Research Body request recommendation.

-Please note, additional information may also be provided if the recommendation is to approve the request.
 The CDSP may also use this section to provide further information which may be required for CoMC to make a decision and which has otherwise not been specified within the Framework.
+This can include confirmation regarding whether the requesting organisation has previously submitted a Research Body Request.

 Version Control